-The proposed bill aims to establish a new framework in West Virginia law regarding the rights and regulations surrounding the name, image, and likeness (NIL) of student-athletes participating in intercollegiate athletics.
-It introduces a new article, designated as 18B-22, which defines key terms such as "student-athlete," "compensation," and "institution," and grants institutions of higher education the authority to facilitate agreements for student-athletes to earn compensation for their NIL.
-The bill also limits the ability of athletic associations and conferences to penalize or take adverse actions against student-athletes or institutions for engaging in NIL activities, ensuring that student-athletes can benefit from their personal brand without fear of losing their eligibility or scholarships.
+The proposed bill aims to amend the Code of West Virginia by introducing a new article focused on the use of student-athletes' name, image, or likeness (NIL) in intercollegiate athletics.
+It defines key terms such as "student-athlete," "compensation," and "institution," and grants institutions of higher education the authority to enter into agreements that allow for the compensation of student-athletes for the use of their NIL.
+The bill also establishes limitations on the ability of athletic associations and conferences to regulate these agreements, ensuring that student-athletes are not penalized or declared ineligible for engaging in NIL activities.

-Additionally, the bill outlines specific limitations on the types of compensation student-athletes can receive, prohibiting earnings from associations with alcohol, adult entertainment, controlled substances, and gambling, among others.
-It clarifies that engaging in NIL opportunities does not classify student-athletes as employees of their institutions and provides a legal avenue for student-athletes to seek injunctive relief if they believe their rights have been violated.
-Overall, the legislation seeks to empower student-athletes while maintaining certain restrictions to uphold the integrity of intercollegiate athletics.
+Additionally, the bill outlines specific restrictions on the types of compensation student-athletes can receive, prohibiting earnings related to alcohol, adult entertainment, controlled substances, and gambling, among others.
+It provides a framework for causes of action, allowing student-athletes to seek injunctive relief if they believe their rights under this article have been violated.
+Furthermore, it protects institutions and their employees from liability for decisions made in the course of intercollegiate athletics, while also allowing them to seek damages if they face adverse actions from athletic organizations due to compliance with the new NIL provisions.

 Statutes affected: Introduced Version: 18B-22-1, 18B-22-2, 18B-22-3, 18B-22-4, 18B-22-5, 18B-22-6